siboxd/kotlin-result-collection-extensions/README.md

 `Flow`) containing the Kotlin Result (`kotlin.Result<T>`) type to facilitate more robust, functional-style mapping and error handling.

+The aim of this library is to ensure the readability of the code, while keeping using the `kotlin.Result<T>` to wrap application results.

 ## Usage

 1. Add it in your root `build.gradle` at the end of repositories: